 A true possibility to change the face of the city came in 1860 when the industrial revolution finally reached Lithuania.
 That year the first train on the new Saint Petersburg-Warsaw railroad arrived at Vilnius.
 Other amenities of the era came to the city as well, even if lagging several decades behind the West: gas lighting in 1864, horse-drawn tram in 1893, electricity in 1903 and public buses in 1905.

 Technological changes implicated social changes and a process of rapid urbanization started.
 A grand new civic center was constructed to the west of the Old Town (known as New Town), to be joined by largely wooden suburbs of Žvėrynas, Šnipiškės, Naujininkai, Rasos, Žvejai and Naujieji Pastatai in the 1890s and 1900s.
-The main additions were planned to follow grid layout that was anchored on large new Russian Orthodox churches.
+The main extensions were planned to follow a grid layout that was anchored on large new Russian Orthodox churches.
 Their wide streets were named after locations and heroes of the large Russian Empire.
 With Lithuanian language banned in 1863, the official public inscriptions were also in Russian.

 The final decades before the World War 1 witnessed the most massive construction.
 Businessmen conceived 4 to 6 story buildings in the New Town, full of rental apartments, hotels, trade rooms for their businesses and smaller yet elaborate so-called urban villas for their own residences.
 Many stately administrative buildings were erected, such as the enormous Railways HQ.
-On the eve of the War Vilnius had a population of over 210 000.
+On the eve of the World War I, Vilnius had a population of over 210 000.

 No ethnic, religious or linguistic majority existed in Vilnius after tens of thousands Russians and Jews moved in (Vilnius had been among the few cities where Czar would permit Jews to freely settle).
 But even this policy of cultural dilution failed to promote assimilation.